- May 18, 1967

-Heinz-Harald Frentzen was born on 18th of May, 1967, in Monchengladbach, and his childhood was connected with motorsports through his father who was a racer, becoming a great enthusiast and a big support to his son who passed through all karting racing categories until 1985.
+Heinz-Harald Frentzen was born in May 1967, in Monchengladbach, and his childhood was connected with motorsports through his father who was a racer, becoming a great enthusiast and a big support to his son who passed through all karting racing categories until 1985.
 When he was 18, Frentzen moved to single seaters and entered the German Formula Ford 2000 series.
 After two seasons in the series and the runner-up rank in 1987, he was ready for further progress.

 Jochen Mass spotted Frentzen's talent

 In 1988, Frentzen debuted in German Formula Opel Lotus, driving for the team run by the former Formula 1 driver Jochen Mass who spotted Frentzen’s talent earlier.
 After winning the title in his first attempt, Frentzen continued to move up through the ranks.
 In 1989, he was ready to face the biggest challenge in his career thus far – the German Formula 3.
 Heinz-Harald competed against many future stars of the world’s racing, at the first place against Michael Schumacher.
 Both drivers were lucky enough to get support of the German National Motorsports Committee in their push for a place in Formula 1.

 Battles with Schumacher and a year in Japan

 Interestingly, Frentzen and Schumacher both finished as vice-champions that year, losing the battle against the Austrian Karl Wendlinger.
 Frentzen had to be patient in his chase for a place in Formula 1, so in 1990, he had competed in the International Formula 3000 Series but earned only three points, while in the following year, as the Vortex Motorsport driver, the German scored five points.